riccardotommasini/wasp/src/main/java/it/polimi/rsp/vocals/annotations/README.md

   -  optionally can specify the namespace
 - have only one method
   -  each parameter must be annotated with @Param annotation
-  -  parameters are default put in the body
+  -  parameters are default put in the uri
-  -  complex classes are flattened in the body,
+  -  complex classes are flattened in the uri,
   -  colliding fields/setter between classes may cause erroneous deserializations
 - annotate that method with a @RSPService annotation